ptr727/PlexCleaner/README.md

-  writedefaults       Write default values to settings file. checkfornewtools    Check for new tools and download if available. process             Process media files. remux               Re-Multiplex media files reencode            Re-Encode media files. writesidecar        Write sidecar files for media files. createtagmap        Create a tag-map from media files. monitor             Monitor for changes in folders and process any changed files.
+  writedefaults       Write default values to settings file. checkfornewtools    Check for new tools and download if available. process             Process media files. monitor             Monitor for changes in folders and process any changed files. remux               Re-Multiplex media files reencode            Re-Encode media files. deinterlace         De-Interlace media files. writesidecar        Write sidecar files for media files. createtagmap        Create a tag-map from media files. printinfo           Print info for media files.
 ```

 The `--settings` JSON settings file is required.
-The `--log` output log file is optional.
+The `--log` output log file is optional, the file will be overwritten.
 One of the commands must be specified.

 ### Process Media Files